Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Toowoomba has 24 operational public transport stops, all of which are bus stops.
-These stops are served by three distinct routes that together facilitate 220 weekly passenger trips.
-The accessibility to these services is deemed excellent, with residents residing on average 168 meters from the nearest stop.
+North Toowoomba has 21 active public transport stops operating, all of which are bus stops.
+These stops are served by three different routes that together facilitate 220 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 165 meters to the nearest stop.

-On a daily basis, there are an average of 31 trips across all routes, which translates to approximately nine weekly trips per individual stop.
+The service frequency is 31 trips per day across all routes, equating to roughly 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport